Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 • A budget proposal with sufficient cost breakdown to assess its reasonableness.

 • Provide prices for all applicable costs associated with this call for tenders.
 An estimate of the number of days required to carry out the activities must be provided by the consultant in the proposal and must be included in the estimate.
-However, once the budget is validated, payment for the service will be conditional on the delivery of deliverables and not on the number of days actually worked.
+However, once the budget is validated, payment for the service will be conditional on the provision of deliverables and not on the number of days actually worked.
 All expenses (equipment, materials, supplies, consumables, insurance, travel expenses, etc.) necessary for the execution of the proposal must be mentioned in the budget.

 GUIDELINES FOR PROPOSAL SUBMISSION